HISTORICAL ATLAS

 Kings of Navarre

 The area in the Pyrenees that would become Navarre became independent after a rebellion against the Franks about 824.
-The new state was first called the kingdom of Pamplona but Navarre became the most common name at the 11th century.
+The new state was first called the Kingdom of Pamplona but Navarre became the most common name at the 11th century.
 The inhabitants in Navarre are Basques whose language is not related with any other known language.
 From the 13th century Navarre was usually ruled by French dynasties and it was 1284-1328 in a personal union with France.
-Spain 1512 conquered most of Navarre but the parts that were located at the northern side of the Pyrenees retained its independence.
+Spain conquered most of Navarre in 1512 but the parts that were located at the northern side of the Pyrenees retained its independence.
 This reduced kingdom was called Lower Navarre to distinguish it from the Spanish Upper Navarre.
 King Henri III became 1589 Henri IV of France whereby Navarre and France again entered a personal union.
 Navarre was dissolved and incorporated with France during the French revolution, but despite of that the French kings would 1814-1830 still call them selves "king of France and Navarre".

 House of Iniguez